 Rediscovering the Library

 Ironically, library service would veer back into her life in spring 2000 when a friend notified her of a job posting for a technical services clerk at PVLD.

-“I didn’t even know what that job meant,” Addington recalled, “but it got me thinking, based on all my previous library experiences, that it might be something worth doing.”
+“I didn’t even know what that job meant,” Addington recalls, “but it got me thinking, based on all my previous library experiences, that it might be something worth doing.”

 She was hired for the PVLD job in May 2000.
 So began a 21-year (and counting) journey through the world of library sciences and administration.
 That first job gave her the opportunity to engage with many aspects of PVLD, including supporting the children’s librarians and the adult librarians, mending books, booking meeting rooms, and creating promotional marketing materials.